swoole/awesome-swoole/README.md

 ## HTTP
 *Libraries for working with HTTP.*

+- PSR Compliance
+    - [chubbyphp/chubbyphp-swoole-request-handler](https://github.com/chubbyphp/chubbyphp-swoole-request-handler) - A request handler adapter for Swoole, using PSR-7, PSR-15 and PSR-17.
-- [Request Callback](https://github.com/leocavalcante/request-callback) - Swoole request callback for PSR compliant handlers.
+    - [leocavalcante/request-callback](https://github.com/leocavalcante/request-callback) - Swoole request callback for PSR compliant handlers.
 Compatible with PSR-7 and PSR-15.
 - [Saber](https://github.com/swlib/saber) - A coroutine-based HTTP client. :globe_with_meridians:
 - [Yurunsoft/Guzzle-Swoole](https://github.com/Yurunsoft/Guzzle-Swoole) - Make the [Guzzle](https://github.com/guzzle/guzzle) library coroutine-friendly in Swoole.
 It works with many Guzzle-based packages and Swoole-based frameworks. :globe_with_meridians:
 - [Yurunsoft/YurunHttp](https://github.com/Yurunsoft/YurunHttp) - An easy-to-use HTTP client that works with HTTP/1, HTTP/2, and WebSocket protocols.
 It also supports chained operations, concurrent processing, and connection pool. :globe_with_meridians: